Itombwe Nightjar

 This nightjar was not described as a separate species until Michel Louette examined the lone specimen in 1990 at the Koninklijk Museum voor Midden-Afrika, Tervuren, Belgium (Louette, 1990)

-Many experts, such as Vuilleumier et al. (1992), concur with Louette in that the Itombue Nightjar is a distinct species and does not belong to a superspecies
+Many experts, such as Vuilleumier et al. (1992), concur with Louette in that the Itombwe Nightjar is a distinct species and does not belong to a superspecies

-In several languages, the Itombue Nightjar is known as Prigogine's nightjar after the collector of the specimen.
-However, in Dutch, the species' name is Louettes nachtswaluw or "Louette's Nightjar" who was the one who first described the Itombue Nightjar as a new species in 1990.
+In several languages, the Itombwe Nightjar is known as Prigogine's nightjar after the collector of the specimen.
+However, in Dutch, the species' name is Louettes nachtswaluw or "Louette's Nightjar" who was the one who first described the Itombwe Nightjar as a new species in 1990.

 Range